kvasdopil/food/README.md

 #### Favorites

-- **US-20**: As a user, I want to favorite/unfavorite recipes using a heart button so I can save recipes I'm interested in.
+- **US-20**: As a user, I want to favorite/unfavorite recipes using a heart button so I can save recipes I'm interested in. ✅ **Implemented**: Heart button on recipe cards and recipe pages.
+Logged-in users can like/unlike recipes, which are stored in the database.
+Logged-out users are prompted to log in when clicking the heart button.
-- **US-21**: As a user, I want my favorites to persist across page reloads (stored in localStorage) so my saved recipes aren't lost when I refresh.
+- **US-21**: As a user, I want my favorites to persist across page reloads so my saved recipes aren't lost when I refresh. ✅ **Implemented**: Favorites are stored per-user in the database (`recipe_likes` table) and persist across sessions and devices.

 #### Sharing